 Let’s do this. *Cue inspirational music and serious faces—no, smiling faces.
 Ah, much better.*

 Think of us as your entourage.
 We’ve got your back as you begin your gratitude practice and we’ll be here to support you every step of the way.
 For our first task, we’ve gathered up 6 tips for starting (and maintaining) your gratitude journal:

-It doesn’t matter when or where you do it, as long as you do it.
+There is no right or wrong way to journal as long as you do it.
 Many people like to journal right before they go to bed because it has benefits for sleep and allows you to reflect on the events of the day.
-But it ultimately depends on what works for you and your schedule.
-If your free time is your 10-minute bus ride, then that will work just fine.

 The good news?
-The app is free to download!
+The app is completely free to download!
 The even better news?
-After downloading it, you’ll forever be only a tap away from a gratitude hit.
+After you download it, you’ll always be a tap away from a gratitude hit.

+Bring in some details.
 If you’re thankful for the weather, what about it?
 A light, soft, snowfall?
 The warmth of the sun on your face?
 Or a thunderstorm that shook you to your core?
-These are much more descriptive and will be more impactful when reflecting on feelings of gratitude.
 Be patient and really think about what makes you grateful.
 When you’ve found it, you’ll know.